tryashtar/bedrock-docs/components/damage_sensor.md

 |<img src="../icons/string.png" width=16>|`cause`|Only activate for [damage of a specific type](../damage-types.md).|
 |<img src="../icons/object.png" width=16>/<img src="../icons/list.png" width=16>|`filters`|Only activate when the [filter](../filters.md) passes.
 This goes inside an `on_damage` object alongside `event`.
 The `has_damage` test is often used here to check for `fatal` damage.|

+There is no way to check for the *amount* of damage.
 If the checks pass, the trigger will activate.
 There are three fields that can modify the damage in response:

 |Type|Name|Description|
 |-|-|-|